 Camp and Accommodations

-Several moose and sheep areas offer rustic cabins with wood stoves, plywood bunkbeds and a small kitchen area with plenty of room to dry out clothes and relax.
+As noted above, several moose and sheep areas offer rustic cabins with wood stoves, plywood bunkbeds with foam sleeping pads, a small kitchen area, a table to sit down and relax at, and plenty of room to dry out any wet clothes.
 All other hunting locations will use portable tented camps that must be flown into the field.
 These include standard camping items including tents, sleeping cots, camp chairs, propane stove and real food.

 Travel